 As well as helping geographically isolated people, employers are able to recruit professionals who have specialised qualifications that are specific to the role they are recruiting for.
 This will, ultimately, result in greater business performance as they have been able to hire the best of the best rather than hiring out of geographical convenience.

-- Better and more job opportunities for people living in isolated areas different countries.
+- Better and more job opportunities for people living in isolated areas in different countries.